Learn of Christ

 Instead, love rejoices with the truth.
 It delights when truth wins.
 When injustice is exposed.
 When the right thing is finally done.
 Love is on the side of what is real and good.

 Love beareth all things.
-It carries all burdens.
-Not because it doesn't notice the weight.
-But because the other person matters more than the cost.
+It carries all burdens, because the other person matters more than the cost.
 This is the love that stays with someone in their darkest hour.
 That doesn't run when things get hard.

 Love believeth all things.
-This does not mean naïveté - that you believe every lie.
-Rather: love tends toward trust.
+Love tends toward trust.
 Love gives the benefit of the doubt.
 Love assumes the best until proven otherwise.
-This is the posture of faith, not cynicism.
+This is the posture of faith.

 Love hopeth all things.
 It does not write people off.
 Does not say they're beyond help or they'll never change.
 Love looks at someone in their worst moment and still sees the possibility of redemption.
 This is the theology of the gospel - that no one is past God's reaching.

 Love endureth all things.
 It lasts.
 It does not crack under pressure.
 It does not abandon the post when the struggle gets long.
 This is the only word here about time - and it matters.
-Love is not a flash.
-It is a commitment that holds through decades.
+Love is a commitment that holds through decades.

 1 Corinthians 13:8-10Love Never Faileth; All Else Shall Cease